datatrail-jhu/05_R/manuscript/06_lists.md

 [1] "red"    "orange" "yellow" "green"  "blue"   "purple"
 ```

 We can also specify the names of the list elements from the start in the `list` function.
-Let's create another list object that contains poll responses for a second student.
-We can specify the names as argument names in the `list` function.
+Let's create another list object that contains poll responses for a *second* student.
+We can specify the names as argument names in the `list` function by stating the name of each slot in the list followed by an equals sign and then the values you want in that slot in the list after.
+Again, each slot is separated by a comma.

 ```r
 responses_student2 <- list(numbers = 1:5, animals = c("T-rex", "tiger", "lion"), colors = c("red", "green"))